The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Abaca rugs can prove difficult to clean because of the soft fibres.

 That rounds up the guide for natural fibre rugs!
-If there’s any rugs you already have a home that you love, leave a comment below!
+If you have a favourite natural rug at home already that you love, leave a comment and let us know what it is and where it’s from.

 Chloe